Community Place

-Community Place, in Skaneateles, New York, was built in 1830.
+Community Place, in Skaneateles, New York, United States, was built in 1830.
 It was photographed by the Historic American Buildings Survey in 1963 and was listed on the National Register of Historic Places in 1979.

 It was a relatively successful Fourierist commune for three years, Skaneateles Community.

 It is now known as Frog Pond.

 It is located south of Skaneateles Falls, New York, at 680 Sheldon Road.